build-on-aws/content/spaces/cost-optimization/right-top.md

 #### I'm new to the cloud.
 What should I be aware of?

 AWS operates primarily on a pay-as-you-go model, billing you for what you utilize.
 Different services accrue costs based on factors like computing power, storage, or data transfers.
 Additionally, AWS offers a Free Tier, which allows limited usage of many services without any charge, but it's essential to understand the limits to avoid unexpected bills.
-Before diving deep, check out these blogs to [AWS Cloud Account fundamentals]() and [Anatomy of a bill]() quickly familiarize yourself with the basics.

 #### How can I explore AWS without a credit card?

-* For beginners, our blogs on [How to Set Up Your First Website on the Cloud for Free]() and [Tidying your bedroom: : finding and cleaning up resources you no longer]() need can be invaluable.

 * [AWS Educate](https://aws.amazon.com/education/awseducate/) is open to any individual, regardless of where they are in their education, technical experience, or career journey.
 AWS Educate provides simple, barrier-free access to secure, authentic, self-graded labs in the AWS Console with just an email address and NO credit card.